 I prefer to receive finished print copies or print proofs for review, although I can read e-books when necessary.

-Please note that I am very unlikely to consider self-published books for review.
+Please note that I am extremely unlikely to consider self-published books for review.

-I post straightforward reviews on the blog up to four times a month.
+I post frequently, with straightforward reviews appearing on the blog up to eight times a month.

 For 2017 I plan to create “Doorstopper of the Month” and “Classic of the Month” features to encourage me to read some of the very long books that I own and get through more classics.

-I read 250–300 books a year and, in addition to the above genres (see “Review Policy”), enjoy contemporary poetry, graphic novels, biographies, self-help, popular science, popular theology, travel books and nature writing.
+I read about 300 books a year and, in addition to the above genres (see “Review Policy”), enjoy contemporary poetry, graphic novels, biographies, self-help, popular science, popular theology, travel books and nature writing.

 Broadening my experience of literature in translation is a priority.

 Specific subgenres that I particularly love include illness and bereavement memoirs, “foodoirs” (food-themed memoirs), “graphic memoirs” (memoirs in the form of a graphic novel), true stories of faith and doubt, epistolary and campus novels, Victorian pastiches and books about cats.

 - Literary prize races (especially the Man Booker Prize)